Jin-Byun/youtube-subscription-organizer/README.md

 - [x] Make edit function
 - [x] Prevent empty directory
 - [x] Respond to subscription change (subscribe, unsubscribe)
-- [ ] Check the user Id to make sure that the directory is created per id
+- [x] Check the user Id to make sure that the directory is created per id
+- [ ] Make extension popup for function toggles and proper logo
 - [ ] More

 ## How to use it